mohamedreyad11111/open-next-js/README.md

-# open-next-js
+# OpenNext Chat App

-this is simple project
+A simple chat app using OpenNext and Cloudflare D1.